5. Decadal files

 The second column contains a year number.
 Then follows up to 10 ring width values in units of 0.01 millimeters.

-CDendro now supports writing of Heidelberg decadal format - these files have extension ".fh" This format is often used for publications as it is a bit more slim and clean than the .rwl format.
+CDendro also supports writing of Heidelberg decadal format - these files have extension ".fh".
+This format is often used for publications as it is a bit more slim and clean than the .rwl format.

 HEADER: